 Tofu fajitas are a delicious and healthy alternative to traditional chicken or beef fajitas.
-This protein-packed and filling meal is perfect for those looking to incorporate more plant-based options into their diet and is especially great for these busy weekdays.
+This easy one-pan and filling meal is perfect for those looking to incorporate more plant-based options into their diet and is especially great for a busy weekday, as it only takes 30 minutes to make.

 What are the best tortillas to make Fajitas?